France Formally Adopts Legal Privilege for Consultations by In-House Lawyers

 C. Procedure for Challenging or Lifting Privilege

-In civil or commercial discovery measures, any party may challenge the alleged privilege of one or more legal consultations by initiating summary proceedings (“référé”) before the president of the court that ordered the investigative measure, within 15 days from the implementation of that measure.[13]
+In civil or commercial discovery measures, any party may challenge the alleged privilege of one or more legal consultations by initiating summary proceedings (“référé”) before the president of the court that ordered the investigative measure, within 15 days from the implementation of that measure.[16]
+The president of the court may lift confidentiality not only where the statutory conditions are not met, but also, following the Constitutional Council’s decision, where the document appears intended to facilitate or encourage fraud.[17]

-In inspections or dawn raids by administrative authorities, the relevant authority may refer the matter to the Judge of Freedoms and Detention (“Juge des Libertés et de la Détention” or “JLD”) within 15 days, either to challenge legal privilege or to seek the waiver of privilege where the consultation allegedly facilitated or encouraged regulatory breaches.
+In inspections or dawn raids by administrative authorities, the relevant authority may refer the matter to the Judge of Freedoms and Detention (“Juge des Libertés et de la Détention” or “JLD”) within 15 days, either to challenge legal privilege or to seek the waiver of privilege where the consultation allegedly facilitated or encouraged regulatory breaches.[18]
 Decisions of the JLD are subject to appeal before the First President of the Court of Appeal, who must rule within three months.
-By contrast, the Bill does not expressly provide for an appeal mechanism against decisions rendered by the judge overseeing civil investigative measures.
-[14]
+By contrast, the Law does not expressly provide for an appeal mechanism against decisions rendered by the judge overseeing civil investigative measures.
+[19]

 In all cases, the company employing the in-house lawyer must be represented by a lawyer in proceedings relating to the contestation or lifting of confidentiality.